asampat3090/musicchain/README.md

 ## Installation

 We will specify the installation either via CPU or GPU.
 Many of the audio manipulation libraries use ffmpeg or other binaries which also need to be installed.
-To leverage the full power of MusicChain, we recommend using a GPU so you can run and fine-tune models faster.
+To leverage the full power of SongChain, we recommend using a GPU so you can run and fine-tune models faster.